 The professional and financial services industry is one of the largest sectors in the global economy.
-Within this industry, we primarily focus on private capital, investment banking, legal, accounting, and consulting firms, which, based on the research we have conducted, we believe collectively represent a \$3 trillion sector.
+Within this industry, we primarily focus on private capital, investment banking, legal, accounting, and consulting firms, which, based on the research we have conducted, we believe collectively represent \$3 trillion in total global revenues.
 These firms are fundamental to the growth and development of the global economy.